 The softened top edge means that it is relatively comfortable for arms to rest on the table for a longer time.
 You aren’t going to end up the indents that you would be from a strong square edge.
 The long gradual thinned bottom edge gives the table a lighter feel in the space, making this well suited to mid century modern spaces.

 Where does it suit?

 A Sarita edge is a great choice for a round or an elliptical oval table, especially for a modern inspired space.
 We can also do a Sarita edge on a rectangle dining table if it has a rounded corner.
-It does not work for tables with square corners.
+It does not work for tables with square corners or for extendable tables.